 I am legally blind.
 Can someone accompany me in the voting booth?

 Yes, you may receive assistance from any person of your choice, except your employer or union agent.
-Alternately, you may ask one of the precinct officials to assist you.
+Alternately, you may ask an election official to assist you.

 May a person possessing my Power of Attorney vote for me?

 No. A person in possession of a Power of Attorney for an individual is not permitted to apply for voter registration, to vote in person, or to vote by absentee ballot for the individual.
-If you cannot make it to the polls, you may request an absentee ballot.
+If you cannot make it to the polling place or Early Voting site, you may request an absentee ballot.

 I am registered unaffiliated.
 May I vote in a primary election?

 Party affiliation determines the primary in which a voter is eligible to vote.
-If you do not declare a party, you will be registered as Unaffiliated.
-If you are an Unaffiliated voter, you may choose to vote in the Democratic, Republican, Libertarian or nonpartisan (Judicial) Primary.
+If you do not declare a party, you will be registered as unaffiliated.
+If you are an unaffiliated voter, you may choose to vote in the Democratic, Republican, or Libertarian Party Primary (or nonpartisan ballot if available).
 You may choose only one party's primary.
-Participating in one of the partisan primaries will not affect your Unaffiliated status.
+Participating in one of the partisan primaries will not affect your unaffiliated status.

 I moved fewer than 30 days before Election Day, and I don’t know where to vote.